Miserden, Near Stroud, GL6 7JA | (01285) 821303

 Visitors to the hidden Cotswold gem can also expect to soak up the magnificent mixed borders, which are home to roses, shrubs, clematis, and herbaceous plants that add colour to the garden from spring to autumn.

-The on-site café is the perfect spot for refuelling with hot and cold drinks and snacks, while the adjoining nursery is ideal for green-fingered enthusiasts who want to pick up some bedding plants, shrubs, and hardy perennial plants during their visit.
+The on-site café is the perfect spot for refuelling with hot and cold drinks as well as snacks, while the adjoining nursery is ideal for green-fingered enthusiasts who want to pick up some bedding plants, shrubs, and hardy perennial plants during their visit.

 An unspoilt gem in the heart of the Cotswolds, The Garden at Miserden offers a timeless treat and tranquil escape for visitors.